aionnetwork/aion-docs/aion-node/kernel/graphical-interface.en.md

 The Aion Kernel _Core_ includes a graphical user interface (GUI) which facilitates kernel management and provides basic wallet functionality.
 There are some [known issues and limitations](https://github.com/aionnetwork/aion/wiki/Graphical-Interface#known-issues--limitations).

-To run the GUI, first download and extract the Aion kernel as per the [Getting the Kernel] in the [Kernel section of the Aion Owner's Manual](https://github.com/aionnetwork/aion/wiki/Aion-Owner's-Manual#kernel).
+To run the GUI, first download and [extract the Aion kernel](/en/aion-node/node-setup/native-node/).
 Then, from the `aion` folder, run the following command:

 ```bash
 ./aion\_gui.sh